How to sew on buttons

 Buttoning is surprisingly troublesome, but once mastered, it can be sewn back on securely even if it comes off.

-Repairing buttons, for example, is a chance to show men your girl power!
+Repairing loose or missing buttons is a chance to show your sewing skills!

 I will explain it as clearly as possible with pictures.
 It is easy to understand, so please try your best to learn it.